Adiabatic Quantum Computing: Circumventing slowdown mechanisms for AQC

 For $p_\mathrm{S}\lesssim 1$ (close to the adiabatic limit), only a single (or few) repetitions of the algorithm are necessary and the TTS scales linearly with $t_f$.
 As $t_f$ is lowered, the success probability typically decreases and more repetitions are necessary, but the TTS may in fact be lower because of the smaller $t_f$ value.
 The optimal $t_f$ for the algorithm minimizes the TTS, and is defined as: \beq \mathrm{TTS}_{\mathrm{opt}} = \min_{t_f>0} \mathrm{TTS}(t_f) \ . \eeq Benchmarking of algorithms then proceeds as follows.
 For a specific class of problem instances of varying sizes $n$, TTS$_{\mathrm{opt}}$ is calculated for each size $n$.
 The scaling of the algorithm with $n$ is then determined from the scaling with $n$ of TTS$_{\mathrm{opt}}$, as, e.g., in \cite{q108}.

-One advantage of this approach is in obtaining a limited quantum speedup.
+One benefit of this approach is in obtaining a quantum scaling advantage over specific classical algorithms..
 For example, the constant gap perturbed Hamming weight oracular problems \cite{Reichardt:2004} [Sec.~\ref{sec:PHW}] and the ``spike" problem of \cite{Farhi-spike-problem} [Sec.~\ref{sec:spike}] with a polynomially closing quantum gap, can be solved in ${O}(1)$ time using a classical algorithm.
-However, these problems exhibit a limited quantum speedup in the sense that QA offers a TTS that scales better than SA with single-spin updates \cite{Muthukrishnan:2015ff}.
+However, QA exhibits a scaling advantage over SA for these problems in the sense that QA offers a TTS that scales better than SA with single-spin updates \cite{Muthukrishnan:2015ff}.